romaninsh/terms/frontend/content/blog/ui/progress-update-jan2017.md

 ## Agile Data Integration

 I'm looking to use Agile Data Persistence concept to implement "UI Persistence".
 From a viewpoint of a domain model, displaying it inside a form or inside a grid is just yet another way of persisting it.
-This works amazigly well with our ability to convert / format types as well as both store and read data.
+This works amazingly well with our ability to convert / format types as well as both store and read data.

 In other words - Form object is a way for a "Model" to store data.
 Once form is submitted, data can be read from the "UI" persistence just to be saved into a more permanent one - Database.